serverless-ca/terraform-aws-ca/docs/options.md

 The serverless CA is highly configurable by adjusting values of Terraform variables in [variables.tf](../variables.tf).
 Principal configuration options:

+## Revocation and GitOps
+By default certificate revocation and GitOps are disabled.
+If you followed the [Getting Started](./getting-started.md) guide you'll already have enabled GitOps:
+* add a subdirectory to your repository with the same name as the value of the Terraform variable `env`, e.g. `dev`, `prd` add files and subdirectory following [the rsa-public-crl example](../examples/rsa-public-crl/README.md)
+* change the value of Terraform variable `cert_info_files` to  `["tls", "revoked", "revoked-root-ca"]`
+* apply Terraform

 ## Public CRL and CA certs

 See details in [CRL](revocation.md) and [CA Cert Locations](locations.md).